Siwan district

 Siwan district is one of the districts of Bihar state, India.
 Siwan town is the administrative headquarters of this district.
-Siwan district is a part of Saran Division since 1972.
+Siwan district is a part of Saran division since 1972.
 The district was previously also known as Aliganj Siwan after the name of Raja Ali Bux Khan.
 Siwan has historical and mythological importance attached to it.
-The Member of Parliament from Siwan is Kavita Singh.
+There is ancient ashram of sage Dronacharya in the Don village.
+It is believed that Dronacharya had spent his time here.
+The Member of Parliament from Siwan is Vijaylakshmi Devi.

 The district occupies an area of 2219 km2.

 History

 Siwan district, situated in the western part of the state, was originally a sub-division of Saran district, which in ancient times formed a part of Kosala Kingdom.
 Siwan became a fully-fledged district when it was split from Saran in 1976.

 Siwan was a part of Banaras Kingdom during the 8th century.
 Sikandar Lodi brought this area under his kingdom in the 15th century.
-Babar crossed Ghaghra river near Siswan in his return journey.
-By the end of the 17th century, the Dutch came first; followed by the English.
-After the battle of Buxar in 1764, it became a part of Bengal.Siwan has been religious centre of various religions.During 16th century Dhanauti Monastery was established and Bijak was written here.It is believed that lord Buddha gained Nirvana in Siwan.
+Babar crossed Ghaghara river near Siswan in his return journey.
+By the end of the 17th century, the Dutch arrived first, followed by the English.
+After the battle of Buxar in 1764, it became a part of Bengal.
+Siwan has been religious centre of various religions.
+According to legend, the Don village of the Darauli block in the district is believed to be location of the ancient Dronacharya Gurukul of the epic Mahabharata.
+During the 16th century, Dhanauti Monastery was established and Bijak was written here.
+It is believed that the Buddha attained nirvana in Siwan.

-Siwan played an important role in 1857 independence movement.
-A good number of them rebelled and rendered their services to Babu Kunwar Singh.
+Siwan played an important role in 1856 independence movement.
+A good number of them rebelled and rendered their services to Kunwar Singh.
 The last ruler of Siwan was Raja Ismail Ali Khan.
 The anti pardah movement in Bihar was started by Sri Braj Kishore Prasad who also belonged to Siwan in response to the Non Co-Operative movement in 1920.